How to Compress JPG Files: The 2026 Guide to Faster Loading and High Quality

 Beyond JPEG: Should You Use WebP or AVIF in 2026?

-WebP is a highly compatible alternative that offers roughly 25-34% smaller sizes than JPEG, based on Google Developers research cited by TinyIMG.
+According to Graviton (2026), AVIF is currently the most efficient format available.
+WebP offers a balance of compression and compatibility, with roughly 25-34% smaller sizes than JPEG based on Google Developers research cited by TinyIMG.

 The Science of Lossy Compression and Generation Loss